 By Richard Rollinson, 2nd August 2019

-A methodical look back at the past season helps to know where you are at on your athletic journey and shows the key areas to improve on for the year to come.
+How to look back at the season to help you know where you are at on your athletic journey and to show key areas to improve on for the year to come.

 Review of Training Goals

 In both racing and training, to get the best picture of what worked and what worked less well; reviewing goals is an effective way of both measuring the success of the season just gone and identifying what to use and not to use in the next Annual Training Plan (ATP) and seasons beyond that.

 In the review of training goals, a CPT Cycling Coach will aim to measure how appropriate each training goal was and if it was either realistic or challenging enough.
 Was each training goa, for example: